mace-cream/clusterhowto/README.md

 ### Shell
 On Windows client, [ModaXterm](https://mobaxterm.mobatek.net/) is recommended though it is a commercial freeware.
 It integrates SFTP and SSH so that you can view and edit your file easily.
 You can even change the default editor used by ModaXterm.
-Other options are possible.
+Other client options are possible.
 For example, if you install git client for windows.
 You can ssh to the server using git bash.
 The syntax is simply:

 ```bash